idlesign/django-sitecats/docs/source/quickstart.rst

     Add the **sitecats** application to INSTALLED_APPS in your settings file (usually 'settings.py').

-Let's allow a categorization for ``Article`` model.
+Let's allow categorization for ``Article`` model.

-First, inherit that model from **sitecats.models.ModelWithCategory**.
+1. First, inherit that model from **sitecats.models.ModelWithCategory**.

+2. Then we need to add at least one root category, to show up in our categories editor.

+   Let's create two root categories with `language` and `os` aliases.
+This could be done either programmatically (instantiate `Category` model) or with Django Admin Contrib (install `django-admirarchy<https://github.com/idlesign/django-admirarchy>`_ to simplify navigation).

-Now to our views:
+3. Now to our views:

 .. code-block:: python